issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 );
 ```

-To run this query, you will need to specify a service account.
-To do, go in the query settings under more
+**Additional step:** Before running the query, ensure you specify the appropriate service account with the necessary permissions.
+You can do this in the Query Settings under the More options.
+Select the relevant service account to allow BigQuery to interact with Pub/Sub.

 <img width="324" alt="image" src="https://github.com/user-attachments/assets/2c2b350b-786f-4d48-949b-b725c488738b">

 Enter a service account that has at least BQ Editor role.
 <img width="316" alt="image" src="https://github.com/user-attachments/assets/eb7546b1-59bd-48b0-82ec-100f15caa2a3">

-As the query is running and sending the data in Pub/Sub, you can check that Pub/Sub is automatically streming the data in BigQuery.
-Note that no ETL job was implemented to load the data in BQ.
+As the query runs and sends data to Pub/Sub, you can observe that Pub/Sub is automatically streaming the data into BigQuery.
+It's important to highlight that no ETL job was required to load the data into BigQuery.

-### Applying Gen AI on data as it arrives in the BQ table
+### Text Generation Inference on data as it streams into the BigQuery table

-Now, we can start the query for for the sentiment analysis and leverage Gemini model and our Gen Ai capability.
-Execute the below query in Continuous Query mode to output the analytics in a BQ Query table.
-Not that you could send this result to a Pub/Sub, Bigtable or AlloyDb for operational systems to take actions based on the insights inreal time.
+We can now initiate the sentiment analysis query, using the Gemini model created earlier.
+Execute the following query in Continuous Query mode to output the analytics into a BigQuery table.
+Keep in mind that the results can also be streamed to Pub/Sub or Bigtable, enabling real-time consumption by operational applications and allowing end-users to take immediate action

 ```sql